kdheepak/blog/content/36-unicode-cheat-sheet.md

    - 'А' U+0410 CYRILLIC CAPITAL LETTER A
    - 'Ａ' U+FF21 FULLWIDTH LATIN CAPITAL LETTER A

+   Multiple codepoints may be used to represent a Grapheme[^grapheme: See <https://unicode.org/glossary/#grapheme>.].
+   For example, in Devangari the grapheme
+   दी
+   is formed by combining the following two codepoints:

+   - 'द' U+0926 DEVANAGARI LETTER DA
+   - ' ी' U+0940 DEVANAGARI VOWEL SIGN II

+   Additionally, multiple "ideas" may be defined as a single code point.
+   For example, the following grapheme
+   ﷺ
+   translates to "peace be upon him" and is encoded as a single codepoint:

+   - 'ﷺ' U+FDFA ARABIC LIGATURE SALLALLAHOU ALAYHE WASALLAM

 1. The same "idea", i.e. code point can be _encoded_ into different bits when it is required to be represented on a machine.
    The bits used to represent the idea depend on the encoding chosen.
    An encoding is a map or transformation of a code point into bits or bytes.